 When Glad Press’n Seal first appeared on the market, I saw it as an expensive version of plastic wrap and couldn’t see how it would be worth the extra money.
-(Walmart sells a small roll — 70 square feet — for $2.54.)
 After seeing it in action at a friend’s house and finally purchasing my own box, it’s definitely something I plan to keep in stock.

 My favorite thing about Glad Press’n Seal is that there are lots of uses for it other than food storage or transport.
-There’s even a website called 1000 Uses that is dedicated to all the things you can do with Glad Press’n Seal.
-Here are some of my favorites:
+Here are some of the ones I like best:

 - Line your fridge and pantry shelves with Press’n Seal and you won’t have to scrub off sticky messes when they get grungy.
 Just remove and replace.
 A week after I lined my fridge shelves, I had a package of meat leak onto the shelf and it prevented the “juice” from leaking underneath.
 I just replaced the Press’n Seal on that shelf.
 While you’re working with the fridge, cover the top of the fridge to prevent it from getting grimy.
 This also works well on top of kitchen cabinets.